-Other than our recently initiated Phase 1 clinical trials of ARV-110 and ARV-471, we have not evaluated any product candidates in human clinical trials.
-Moreover, we are not aware of any clinical trials conducted by others involving chimeric small molecule targeted protein degraders, such as our PROTAC targeted protein degraders.
+Other than our ongoing early clinical trials of ARV-110 and ARV-471, we have not evaluated any product candidates in human clinical trials.
 It is impossible to predict when or if any product candidates we may develop will prove safe in humans.
 There can be no assurance that our PROTAC technology will not cause undesirable side effects.